 There are two different procedures for a testicular biopsy.

-With this technique, a thin biopsy needle is inserted through the skin.
+With percutaneous biopsy, a thin biopsy needle is inserted through the skin.
 The needle has a syringe on the end to collect the testicular tissue.
-This technique does not require an incision or stitches.
+This procedure does not require an incision or stitches.
 It also is called a fine needle biopsy.

 A core needle biopsy is a variation on this technique.
 It uses a hollow, spring-loaded needle to extract a cylinder of cells.
 This is called a core sample.
 A core sample is a larger specimen than one from a fine needle biopsy.

 An open biopsy is also called a surgical biopsy.
 Your doctor starts by making a cut in the skin.
 A cut also is made in the testicle.
-Then a small tissue sample is taken from the opening.
-Stitches are used to close the cuts.
+Then a small tissue sample is taken from the opening and stitches are used to close the cuts.

 A testicular biopsy is an important tool in diagnosing male infertility.
 However, it is not the first step.
-The initial phase in a fertility evaluation uses a health history along with blood tests and semen analysis.
+For the initial phase in a fertility evaluation, your doctor will take a health history and order blood tests and a semen analysis.